Lisa Schwartz Foundation for Truth in Medicine

 What is Medicine in the Media?

-A free, in-person 3 ½ day workshop held in Washington DC to help journalists hone their skills in reporting on medical research.
-The workshop is led by expert faculty including Barry Kramer and Steven Woloshin over a decade of experience running a similar workshop in the past, sponsored by the National Institutes of Health.
+A free, in-person 3 ½ day workshop held at Dartmouth College (Hanover, NH) to help journalists hone their skills in reporting on medical research.
+The workshop is led by expert faculty including Steven Woloshin and Barry Kramer with over a decade of experience running a similar workshop in the past, sponsored by the National Institutes of Health.
+The workshop is now funded by the Arnold Ventures philanthropy.

 Who for?
-Journalists who primarily cover health news for a print or broadcast media outlet.
+Journalists who primarily cover health news for print, broadcast or online media

 Costs?
-The workshop is free, lodging (if needed) subsidized -- thanks to a generous grant from the Arnold Foundation.
+The workshop is free, and lodging (if needed) subsidized, thanks to a generous grant from the Arnold Foundation.
 Participants pay for their own travel and meals.

 Workshop funded by a grant from the Arnold Foundation